Help Others. Become a Nurse.

 Interested in RN-to-BSN?

 Our coursework is designed to meet the Texas Board of Nursing Differentiated Competencies for a BSN and expand your knowledge and skills.
-As part of this program, you will focus on community, leadership and management, research, ethics, genetics, policy, informatics, older adults, and quality and safety.
+In this program you will focus on community, leadership and management, research, ethics, policy, informatics, older adults, and quality and safety.

 Apply today for admission to our RN-to-BSN program and East Texas A&M University in one application!